No products in the cart.

 A properly sized “restrictor” aka oil metering orifice is integrated into the bearing housing so EXTERNAL OIL RESTRICTORS SHOULD NOT BE ADDED TO EFR TURBOS.
 A -4AN male fitting has been provided on the EFR turbo and a -4AN (¼”) line is recommended.
 Oil return is tapped to 3/8NPT as well as 2 bolt flange comaptible.

 The BorgWarner EFR turbo is set to become the new world standard for performance turbocharging due to the high-technology feature package, unbeatable performance, and installation convenience.
 The EFR turbocharger was designed and manufactured with only one purpose in mind: to dominate the street, track, and strip.
-(7) different sized turbos, optimally matched for the 250-1000hp per turbo segment - and in (4) different turbine housings are the result.
+Multiple different size turbos, optimally matched for the 250-1000hp per turbo segment – and in (4) different turbine housings are the result.
 The combination of this top-shelf geometry and the Gamma-Ti turbine wheel significantly raises the bar for performance aftermarket turbochargers.
 Combined with our ball bearing technology, it is the most responsive range or turbos that are available anywhere, at any price.
 The EFR series covers all applications except the hardcore drag racers.
 For those hardcore customers, we still offer the highly popular S400SX and S500SX product lines, and will continue to update those turbos during the next year.

 Full-Race has worked closely with BorgWarner on application fitment and following the EFR launch, Full-Race EFR turbokits will be available for the following platforms: